Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Get-AzureADUser.md

 PS C:\>Get-AzureADUser -Filter "startswith(Title,'Sales')"
 ```

-This command gets all the users whos title starts with sales. ie Sales Manager and Sales Assistant.
+This command gets all the users whose title starts with sales. ie Sales Manager and Sales Assistant.

 ## PARAMETERS